IstanbulBoy/spark-sql-with-dashboard/Readme.txt

-This Repository Contains the Samples for the Whitepaper - Summarize a billion records using the Syncfusion Dashboard Platform
+This repository contains the samples for the Whitepaper "Summarize a billion records using the Syncfusion Dashboard Platform".